arthurintelligence/node-boilerplate/README.md

 To ease your experience, use the [Node Version Manager for UNIX](https://github.com/nvm-sh/nvm) or the [Node Version Manager for Windows](https://github.com/coreybutler/nvm-windows).
+Otherwise you can install the specified version in package.json by yourself by downloading the right node.js distribution from the official site.

 1. Install the necessary versions of node & npm on your machine as defined in `package.json:engines.node`
   ```sh